 After six hundred years of fighting the Moors, Spain faced bankruptcy.
 A miracle was needed to save the country from financial despair, but in Spain fantasy often passed for truth.
 One such fantasy was the island of Antillia.
 No two map-makers could agree where in the unexplored oceans this island could be found, but all believed that whoever reached Antillia would find the fabulous Seven Cities (p.
 25).

 While there is an index, there are no end-of-chapter questions or other textbook features.
-However, Beautiful Feet's Early American History: A Literature Approach, Intermediate and Modern American and World History: A Literature Approach for Intermediate Grades Modern American and World History: A Literature Approach, Intermediate both use A Child’s First Book of American History as a spine.
+However, Beautiful Feet's Early American History: A Literature Approach, Intermediate and Modern American and World History: A Literature Approach, Intermediate both use A Child’s First Book of American History as a spine.
 Those guides include study notes, questions, and answers for the book.

 A Child’s First Book of American History is one of the few children’s history books that you might want to buy in the hard cover edition because you will probably want to hold on to it forever.